modehnal/modehnal.github.io/README.md

   All this work that went into making our tool sets is very dependent on Accessibility working, everything depends on and is built around `Atspi`.
 If Accessibility went away or would be broken, we would not be able to do as much as we can today.
 Currently, we can automate most of the GNOME Applications including `gnome-shell` since from the point of view of Accessibility, the `gnome-shell` is just another application.

   This article aims to show how *easy* it is to get the automation of GNOME Applications off the ground.
-We hope, by providing the full `gnome-terminal` component automation example for anyone, many people will try it out.
+We hope, by providing the full `gnome-terminal` component automation example for anyone, a lot of people will try it out.
 We would love if people found it useful and would attempt to contribute to upstream projects with automation tests.

   The most desired outcome would be to have more eyes on Accessibility.
 To provide justification and motivation for development of Accessibility and its ability to be used for automation.

 ## Future Plans/Aspirations -> GNOMEAutomation

   To be honest, there is no need to do any of the following things that I am listing.
-Currently, it works perfectly fine as is.
+Currently, it works good enough as is.
 But it can be better, it can work better, there is always a way to improve what we have.

 ### Qecore